Release Date: June 23, 1996

 REVIEW IN PROGRESS

-3D Mario.
 3D Mario head.
 Jumping out of the pipe.
-Open courtyard with ambient noises.
+3D Mario.
+Open courtyard ambience.
 Jumping into paintings.
+New world.
 Expansive environments with multi-directions to goal.
 Centered around a one track mind (one objective) with other objectives being possible to side-track players.
 Freedom.

 Showcase of not only 3D but the new N64 controller that has an analog stick right smack in the center of the controller with the Z-button on the back.
 The controller, just like the game, has a mystical quality to it being a three-pronged controller.